ABOUT ME

 4 weeks old: deworming paste

-6 weeks old: deworming tablet (Popantel or Milbemax), first vaccination, microchip
+6 weeks old: deworming tablet (Popantel or Milbemax)

 14 - 16 weeks old: ready to go home